Aleppo family says goodbye on Twitter

 London (CNN)A seven-year-old Syrian girl, who has captured international attention tweeting about daily life in rebel-held eastern Aleppo, shared a message late Sunday night that her house had been bombed.

 "Tonight we have no house, it's bombed and I got in rubble.
 I saw deaths and I almost died," Bana Alabed tweeted.
+On Monday, her mother posted an update saying the family was on the run.

 Syrian regime forces launched a long-threatened ground assault in Aleppo on Saturday, wresting control of a number of northeastern neighborhoods from rebels -- effectively driving a wedge through the eastern part of the city.